Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study in Mathematical Reasoning

 \paragraph{RL Algorithm.} We use Group Relative Policy Optimization~(GRPO)~\citep{shao2024deepseekmathpushinglimitsmathematical} for RL fine-tuning.
 GRPO estimates advantages by normalizing rewards across responses sampled from the same prompt, yielding a stable signal with lower memory cost.
 Specifically, for each question $q$, GRPO samples a group of outputs$\{o_1,o_2,\cdots,o_G\}$ from the old policy $\pi_{\theta_{old}}$, and the objective is defined as

-Where $\rho(\theta)=\frac{\pi_{\theta}\!\left(o_{i,t}\mid q,\,o_{i,<t}\right)}{\pi_{\theta_{\mathrm{old}}}\!\left(o_{i,t}\mid q,\,o_{i,<t}\right)}$ is the important sampling weight.
+where $\rho(\theta)=\frac{\pi_{\theta}\!\left(o_{i,t}\mid q,\,o_{i,<t}\right)}{\pi_{\theta_{\mathrm{old}}}\!\left(o_{i,t}\mid q,\,o_{i,<t}\right)}$ is the important sampling weight.
 For each output $o_i$, a reward model or rule is used to yield the reward signal $\mathbf{r}=\{r_1,r_2,\cdots,r_G\}$.
 The advantage is computed as

-\paragraph{Dataset settings.}The training data is the mathematics subset of the \texttt{guru-RL-92k} dataset from the Reasoning360 project~\citep{cheng2025revisiting}, which is carefully curated through deduplication and difficulty filtering.
-We further sort the problems by increasing difficulty (decreasing pass rate) to enable curriculum learning.
-The evaluation data consists of two parts.
-To derive scaling laws, we use a held-out set of 500 in-domain math problems sampled from the training distribution.
-To assess generalization, we evaluate on a broader benchmark suite spanning mathematics (AIME2024~\citep{patel2024aimeaioptimizationmultiple}, AMC2023~\citep{knoveleng_amc23_dataset}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, MATH500~\citep{lightman2023letsverifystepstep}), code (HumanEval~\citep{chen2021evaluatinglargelanguagemodels}), logic (Zebra Puzzle\citep{Lin_ZeroEval_A_Unified_2024}), and science (SuperGPQA~\citep{pteam2025supergpqascalingllmevaluation}).
-More details about dataset settings can be found in Appendix \ref{app:datasets}.

-\paragraph{Prompt Setting.} To ensure stable behavior during RL training and evaluation, we use structured prompts tailored to each domain.
-For example, all mathematics problems are prepended with the Chain-of-Thought prompt~\citep{wei2023chainofthoughtpromptingelicitsreasoning}: \textit{``You are a knowledgeable math assistant.
-Answer the following questions and think step by step''}.
-More prompt templates for all related domains could be found in Appendix~\ref{app:prompts}.

-\paragraph{Evaluation Process.} We compute the Pass@1 score using a binary reward signal derived from a deterministic, rule-based process.
-For each problem, a script extracts the final answer from the model output (e.g., within a \texttt{\textbackslash boxed\{\}} for math) and compares it to the ground truth.
-A reward of $1$ is given for a correct match and $0$ otherwise.
+\paragraph{Reward Signal and Evaluation Metric.} For training, we use a binary reward signal in mathematical RL process, a reward of $1$ is given for a correct match and $0$ otherwise.